 - the report is not supported with evidence or appears to have no substance. - Council does not have jurisdiction to investigate or is not the appropriate authority to take action on the issues raised.
 Where there is another appropriate authority or course of action, Council may bring the matter to the attention of the authority or provide information and contact details to the individual.
-For example Safe Work NSW for workplace safety matters, the NSW Environment Protection Authority (EPA) for possible environmental offences and Community Justice Centres NSW for personal disputes.

-- the report relates substantially to a matter previously determined by Council and no new or compelling information is presented which would cause Council to change its earlier decision.
-In this case, staff will acknowledge the report and advise that no further action will be taken as no new information had been provided (other than where the person has previously been advised they would receive no further response). - the allegations relate to a lawful activity (eg where there is an existing approval or the activity is permissible without Council approval or consent being required). - The relevant Coordinator, Manager, Director, or General Manager may use discretion in determining that an investigation or further regulatory action isn't required in any of the following circumstances: - a) The investigation revealed that approval is likely to be achieved. - b) It is not a safety concern. - c) There is no amenity impact to the community. - d) The complaint is made anonymously, relates to low risk activity as defined by Councils 'Risk Category Matrix' and is without supporting evidence. - e) The complaint relates to a known neighbourhood dispute. - f) It is not in the public interest as the outcome will not justify the expenditure of resources.
+For example Safe Work NSW for workplace safety matters, the NSW Environment Protection Authority (EPA) for possible environmental offences relating to premises with an Environmental Protection Licence and-the NSW Food Authority for food manufacture and primary production.
+Community Justice Centres NSW for personal disputes. - the report relates substantially to a matter previously determined by Council and no new or compelling information is presented which would cause Council to change its earlier decision.
+In this case, staff will acknowledge the report and advise that no further action will be taken as no new information had been provided (other than where the person has previously been advised they would receive no further response). - the allegations relate to a lawful activity (eg where there is an existing approval or the activity is permissible without Council approval or consent being required). - The relevant Coordinator, Manager, Director, or General Manager may use discretion in determining that an investigation or further regulatory action isn't required in any of the following circumstances: - a) The investigation revealed that approval is likely to be achieved. - b) It is not a safety concern. - c) There is no amenity impact to the community. - d) The complaint is made anonymously, relates to low-risk activity as defined by Councils 'Risk Category Matrix' and is without supporting evidence. - e) The complaint relates to a known neighbourhood dispute. - It is not in the public interest as the outcome will not justify the expenditure of resources.